airbr/WCAG-JSON-experience/README.md

 Notes and disclaimers

-- This project is an educational, opinionated view of the WCAG content meant for learning and exploration.
+- This project is an educational view of the WCAG content meant for learning and exploration.
 It is not a substitute for the official WCAG documentation at https://www.w3.org/TR/WCAG22/.
 The WCAG JSON in this Project is used aiming to follow their terms completely.
 - It is easy to run and inspect, but also intentionally minimal — feel free to fork and extend.

 ## Roadmap

+Main goal: Fix Undefined issues with some SC's

 1. Add Header - Done
 2. Deploy on Cloudflare - Done